brauner/brauner.github.io/_drafts/acl.md

     u4 = from_kuid(u0:k10000000:r65536 /* fs_idmapping */, k10000004);
     u4 = from_kgid(u0:k10000000:r65536 /* fs_idmapping */, k10000004);

-So right at the userspace to VFS boundary, the kernel will take care to map the caller provided `uid_t` and `gid_t` into kernel internal `kuid_t` and `kgid_t` representations.
+So right at the userspace <-> VFS boundary, the kernel will take care to map the caller provided `uid_t` and `gid_t` into kernel internal `kuid_t` and `kgid_t` representations.
 And the kernel will take care to never conflate `uid_t` and `gid_t` values from there on.
 It will especially not translate them back into